 - Clinical Trials

 The study showed for the first time that a tumor suppressor gene can be delivered intravenously and selectively to a patient’s cancer cells using a systemic nanovesicle vector.
 Although this trial was not designed to show changes in outcomes, a halt in cancer growth was observed in a number of patients.
-GPX-001 was well tolerated with tumor responses noted in lung primary and metastatic cancers in the liver, pancreas, and lymph nodes.
-In addition, pre- and post-treatment patient biopsies demonstrated that intravenous GPX-001 selectively and preferentially targeted patients’ cancer cells.
+REQORSA was well tolerated with tumor responses noted in lung primary and metastatic cancers in the liver, pancreas, and lymph nodes.
+In addition, pre- and post-treatment patient biopsies demonstrated that intravenous REQORSA selectively and preferentially targeted patients’ cancer cells.